steam3d/help.magicpods.app/docs/fun-tray-icon.md

 | On     | ![](media/trayicons/AnalogSingleBattery100.png) | The icon displays the charge level of the headphones or the last connected headphones (if more than two headphones are connected). |
 | Off    | ![](media/trayicons/Connected.png)              | The icon displays a small indication that the headphones are connected.                                                            |

-> The left earbud has 25%, and the right earbud 45%.
+Example: The left earbud has 25%, and the right earbud 45%.
 The icon will display a battery level of 35%.

 ### Style